Julia A. Moore: Influence

 hyperdithyrambic meters, pseudo-poetic inversions, gangling asymmetrical lines, extremely pat or elaborately inexact rimes, parenthetical dissertations, and unexpected puns.

-Selections of Moore appeared in D. B. Wyndham-Lewis and Charles Lee's Stuffed Owl anthology, and in other collections of bad poetry.
+Selections of Moore's writings appeared in D. B. Wyndham-Lewis and Charles Lee's Stuffed Owl anthology and in other collections of bad poetry.
 Most of her poetry was reprinted in a 1928 edition, which can be found online.
 Her complete poetry and prose, with biography, notes, and references, can be found in the Riedlinger edited collection Mortal Refrains.
-Most poetry collections reprint the latest, "best", versions of their contents.
-Riedlinger has adopted the opposite philosophy.
+Most poetry collections reprint the latest, "best", versions of their contents, but Riedlinger adopted the opposite philosophy.

 Moore has been grouped into the Western Michigan School of Bad Versemakers.
 Her local contemporaries – including Dr. William Fuller, S.H.
 Ewell, J.B.
-Smiley, and Fred Yapple – do not appear to have had relationships with each other, but their proximity and similar penchant for exceptionally laughable verse have led to their posthumous grouping together.
+Smiley, and Fred Yapple – do not appear to have had relationships with each other, but their proximity and similar penchant for exceptionally laughable verse have led to their posthumous grouping.

 Since 1994, the Flint Public Library has held the Julia A. Moore Poetry Festival to celebrate bad poetry.